Marianne Kleiner

-Biography

-Origins and family
+Early life

 Marianne Kleiner was born Marianne Schläpfer on in Gossau, in the canton of St. Gallen.
 She is originally from Rorschacherberg, in the same canton.

-Her father, Ernst Schläpfer, is a sales manager at the cannery in St. Gallen; her mother, born Hedi Schläpfer, is a housewife.
+Her father, Ernst Schläpfer, was a sales manager at the cannery in St. Gallen; her mother, born Hedi Schläpfer, was a housewife.

 In 1966, she married Peter Kleiner, the sole editor of the Appenzeller Tagblatt, then director of the Zollikofer printing house.
 They have two children.

-Education and career

 After her family moved to Hérisau, she attended primary and secondary school there, and obtained a maturity of the commercial type in St. Gallen.
 Once her children were teenagers, she began studying psychology at the University of Zurich in 1976, concluding with a bachelor's degree in 1979.
 She completed this with training in person-centered psychotherapy in Zurich (certificate in 1984).

-From 1979 to 1994, she teacher at the management center of the School of Economics and Social Sciences of the University of St. Gallen and led projects there.
+From 1979 to 1994, she was a lecturer at the management center of the School of Economics and Social Sciences of the University of St. Gallen and led projects there.

 Political career

-Marianne Kleiner joined the Francical Democratic Party (PRD) in 1994.
+Kleiner joined the Francical Democratic Party (PRD) in 1994.
 She was elected the same year to the State Council of the Canton of Appenzell Ausserrhoden, even though she had no political experience.
 She is one of the first two women to sit on it, alongside Alice Scherrer-Baumann, five years after the introduction of women's suffrage.
 From 1994 to 2003, she headed the finance department.
 The first woman to be responsible for finance in a Swiss canton, she played an important role alongside the future federal councillor Hans-Rudolf Merz in the takeover of the bankrupt cantonal bank by UBS and also implemented cost-cutting and tax-reduction measures.